srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Release the simulator update
 - Publish the prepared website article with the module announcement
 - End the livestream
-- Revert the website back to non competition mode

 ## Post Livestream